amalieshi/amalieshi.github.io/_portfolio/automate_ui_software.md

 permalink: /portfolio/automate-ui-software
 excerpt: 'A unique, readable, and maintainable test automation method for medical imaging UI software using Python.'
 date: 2025-03-01
-venue: 'Medical Imaging Conference'
+venue: 'Selenium Conference 2025'
 paperurl: 'https://zenodo.org/records/15118990'
 citation: 'Amalie Shi.
 (2025).
 "Automate the UI Software Using Python."
-Medical Imaging Conference.'
+Selenium Conference.'
 ---

 Verifying performance and safety is critical but has long been a bottleneck in the medical software release process.
 UI software testing—being the most integrated and complex component—has traditionally been performed manually.